Mintbase/Grants-Program/docs/T&Cs.md

 "Milestones" mean any and all of the milestones specified in the final version of the application under Development Roadmap and  approved by the Grants Committee in accordance with the Procedure as well as placed in the applications folder of the Mintbase Open Grants Program Repository at <https://github.com/w3f/Grants-Program/tree/master/applications>;

-"Polkadot" means a scalable heterogeneous multi-chain framework developed by, or the development of which has been procured by Mintbase. that has the features described in the white paper ("Polkadot: Vision For A Heterogeneous Multi-Chain Framework -- Draft 1") or as otherwise determined by Mintbase. in its sole discretion from time to time) and utilizes DOTs as the blockchain token native to its operation and/or functioning;
+"Mintbase" means a scalable heterogeneous multi-chain framework developed by, or the development of which has been procured by Mintbase. that has the features described in the white paper ("Mintbase: Vision For A Heterogeneous Multi-Chain Framework -- Draft 1") or as otherwise determined by Mintbase. in its sole discretion from time to time) and utilizes DOTs as the blockchain token native to its operation and/or functioning;

 "Procedure" means the procedure in connection with the Mintbase, Inc. Open Grants Program, as established in Section 4 below;